negkhalili/negkhalili/README.md

 <p align="center">
   I am currently a research student at Kyushu University, Japan.
 My curiosity lies in exploring computational methods and data analytics in the field of biology.
 I have a strong passion for coding and continuously strive to improve my skills.
+  My current research is focused on decision making and human behaviors
 </p>

 <p align="center">